 So let’s talk a little about Virginia wine.
 The wine industry in Virginia has been around since the 17th century, when British settlers hoped to produce wines to send back to England.
 They couldn’t get the vines to take due to the same pest that later nearly wiped out the European wine industry- phylloxera.
 Eventually, they started producing wines from Native American grapes, which were native to the land and therefore immune to phylloxera, and the wine industry got its initial start.
 After some great years, Prohibition happened and the industry slowed dramatically until the 1950s.
 It began growing slowly and today the state has more than 280 wineries spread over 8 regions.
 The Virginia Wine Board was established in 2004 to promote the wine industry; since it was established the number of wineries in the state have more than tripled.

-The state grape of Virginia is the viognier, which is one of the first non-sweet wines I ever really liked.
-Viognier is on the drier side and is typically compared to chardonnay.
+The state grape of Virginia is the Viognier, which is one of the first non-sweet wines I ever really liked.
+Viognier is on the drier side and is often compared to Chardonnay.
 Both have heavier bodies, are on the acidic side and can do well oaked or unoaked.
-I think the reason I always liked viognier is that it has tropical notes and stone fruit aromas, which make it seem refreshing and bright, even with a heavier body.
+I think the reason I always liked Viognier is that it has tropical notes and stone fruit aromas, which make it seem refreshing and bright, even with a fuller body.

 Even though you may not think of Virginia when you think of the American wine industry, the wineries there produce high quality wines.
 Many of the wineries are located in picturesque areas, so I highly recommend checking them out if you get the chance.